unrealwork/atsd-use-cases/FED_FORDSR/README.md

 The Federal Reserve is able to pull certain levers of power from the Eccles Building in Washington, D.C. such as printing more money, or raising and lowering interest rates to cope with inflation.
 However, all of these are reactionary measures meant to create small changes that have a butterfly effect over time.
-Ultimately, the machinations of the Board of Governers have always be something opaque and esoteric to the average man, leading to many people denouncing the Federal Reserve System entirely, occasionally opting for a return of the gold standard or leveling accusations of wrong-doing.
+Ultimately, the machinations of the Board of Governors have always be something opaque and esoteric to the average man, leading to many people denouncing the Federal Reserve System entirely, occasionally opting for a return of the gold standard or leveling accusations of wrong-doing.